-The study of acting not in the sense of interpreting an assigned role, but in the authorial sense, i.e. students' education towards a creative personality capable of standing behind their authorial works, to personally present and develop them in a dialogue with the environment into which they enter.
-Authorship here is thus not understood only as the production of artefacts, but as every original creative activity which occurs in the social space and which in consequence - intentionally or otherwise - transforms this space; it should thus personally warrant for its actions, bear the responsibility.
-And it should also be in sufficiently good condition for them, because existing in a common space places significant psychosomatic demands on every person.
-For this reason, the study of acting with a focus on authorial creation and pedagogy is based on acquiring experience in the main dimensions of human expression: education in voice, speech, movement and dialogic conduct.
+The study of acting not in the classical sense of interpreting an assigned role, but in the authorial sense.
+The student is guided to become a creative personality capable of guaranteeing her/his authorial work.
+The student personally presents and develops the work in a dialogue with the environment into which it enters.
+Authorship is not understood as a mere production of artefacts but as any original creative activity which occurs in a public space and which in consequence - intentionally or otherwise - transforms this space; the individual should thus warrant personally for his/her actions and bear the responsibility.
+This requires a specific condition because existing in a public space places significant psychosomatic demands on every person.
+For this reason, the study of acting with a focus on authorial creation and pedagogy is based on acquiring experience in the main dimensions of human expression: education in voice, speech, movement and dialogical conduct.
 The theoretical subjects are selected so as to provide reflection and a broader horizon to these skills, or rather abilities.
-The Master's level deepens the skills and knowledge acquired at the Bachelor's level, leads to greater independence on the part of the graduate, to larger personal authorial projects, to the interconnection of the skills and experience acquired from previous studies, and enhances the programme in particular with pedagogy in the field.

 Because the goal of the programme is to cultivate a self-confident, creative personality, the graduates - profiles and employment can be - and tend to be - very diverse.
 Most commonly, graduates apply their skills in so-called assisting and pedagogical professions of variegated specialisations, from crhes to universities, often as lecturers in psychosomatic disciplines.
 They also apply their skills as authors of their own projects of a theatrical, visual, literary or other nature, or work in the media sphere (moderators, script writers, etc.).

 |Applications start||8th October 2018|